Homes for votes scandal: Investigation

-Labour councillors and members of the public referred this policy to John Magill (the Audit Commission's District Auditor) to check on its legality, and as a result it was ordered to be halted in 1989 whilst investigations continued.
+In July 1989 the BBC current affairs programme Panorama devoted an episode to the designated sales policy.
+Labour councillors and members of the public raised objections about the building stable communities policy with John Magill (the Audit Commission's District Auditor).
+Porter and her collaborators abandoned the policy and turned their attention to covering their tracks.

 In 1990, the Conservatives were re-elected by a landslide victory in Westminster, increasing their majority from 4 to 38.
-They won all but one of the wards targeted by the Building Stable Communities policy.
+They won all but one of the wards targeted by the building stable communities policy.
 Porter stood down as Leader of the Council in 1991, and served as Lord Mayor of Westminster in 1991–2.
 She resigned from the council in 1993, and retired to live in Israel with her husband.

 On 26 January 1994, Dr. Michael Dutt, joint chairman of Westminster's housing committee between 1988 and 1990 and one of ten councillors facing the surcharge, was found dead from a self-inflicted gunshot wound in his St Albans home, with papers from the investigation by his side.

 Legal action

-In May 1996, after long investigations, the District Auditor concluded that the 'Building Stable Communities' policy had been illegal.
-It found ex-leader Dame Shirley Porter guilty of "wilful misconduct" and "disgraceful and improper gerrymandering".
+In May 1996, after lengthy investigations, the District Auditor concluded that the building stable communities policy had been illegal.
+He found ex-leader Dame Shirley Porter liable for "wilful misconduct" and "disgraceful and improper gerrymandering".
 Magill ordered Porter, her deputy David Weeks, one other councillor and three council officials "jointly and severally" liable for repaying £36.1m.

 The District Auditor's judgement was upheld by the High Court in 1997 with liability reduced solely to Porter and Weeks.
-The Court of Appeal overturned the judgement in 1999, but the House of Lords reinstated it in 2001 (see Porter v Magill [2001] UKHL 67, [2002] 2 AC 357).
+The Court of Appeal overturned the judgement in 1999, but the House of Lords reinstated it in 2001.
+Porter then submitted an appeal to the European Court of Human Rights; the appeal was ruled inadmissible in April 2003.
 In Israel, Porter transferred substantial parts of her great wealth to other members of her family and into secret trusts in an effort to avoid the charge, and subsequently claimed to have only £300,000 of assets.

-On 24 April 2004, Westminster City Council and the Audit Commission announced that an agreement had been reached for a payment of £12.3 million in settlement.
-The council declared that the cost of legal action would be far greater than the amount to be recovered, while Porter still maintained her innocence.
-The decision was appealed by Labour members on the Council and the District Auditor began another investigation.
-The ensuing report, issued on 15 March 2007, accepted the position of the council that further action would not be cost-effective.
-The Auditor further stated that Westminster had recovered substantially all of Dame Shirley's personal wealth and had acted at all times in the best interests of the taxpayers of the City.
+On 24 April 2004, Westminster City Council and the Audit Commission announced that an agreement had been reached with Porter for a payment of £12.3 million in settlement.
+The decision was appealed by Labour members on the Council and District Auditor Les Kidner began another investigation.
+The ensuing report, issued in March 2007, accepted the position of the council that further action would not be cost effective and stated that "'Overall, the council acted reasonably in the recovery action that it took."

-The Labour Party in London continued its pursuit of Porter and following the settlement, Porter returned to Westminster to live, buying a £1.5m flat.
-The Mayor of London, Ken Livingstone, subsequently requested that Lord Goldsmith (Attorney General) commence an investigation as to whether or not Porter committed perjury or other offences, during the conduct of the case.
+Following reports in 2006 that Porter had bought a £1.5m flat in Mayfair, the then Mayor of London, Ken Livingstone, asked Lord Goldsmith, the Attorney General, to commence an investigation into whether or not Porter committed perjury or other offences during the conduct of the homes for votes case.